kmalakoff/knockback/README.md

 2. Build and run tests: `npm test`
 3. Build documents: `npm run docs`

+# One Time
 To run all tests (Node.js only):

 ```
 mocha --grep '' test/**/*.tests.coffee
 ```

+# TDD
-To run all tests (Node.js only) with TDD:
+To run all tests (Node.js only) in multiple terminals run:

 ```
 npm run watch